-Jaguars typically weigh 80-100kg, and enjoy a life span of up to 25 years.
+The second part of the building is home to our Jaguars, who typically weigh 80-100kg and can live for up to 25 years in captivity.
 Whilst most Jaguars have the distinctive black spotted pattern on their golden coats, there are also melanistic, black jaguars.
 Spirit of the Jaguar is home to both colours.

 Whatever their home range, Jaguars spend a considerable amount of time on the hunt, searching for their next meal.
 At the zoo, we are simulating this by varying the method and time of presenting their food from day to day.